Cyb3rStryKer/Cyb3rStryKer-clicker/README.md

-reload the page if an error occurs
+⚠️🔄reload the page if an error occurs🔄⚠️